 2. To access Special Topics and Fact Sheet information and accessory images, single-click any list item.
 To release slide-in information, click on any list item and continue exploring.

 Critics have always noted that almost every compositional element in Vermeer's works is determined with the utmost care to direct the spectator's eye to the points of thematic interest and create an indivisible expressive unit.
-The cascade of the black frame, the basket and the brass marketing all lead the eye down towards the thematic center of the painting: the pouring milk.
+The cascade of the black frame, the basket and the brass marketing pale all lead the eye down towards the thematic center of the painting: "the pouring milk."
 At the same time, each of these three objects preserves its distinct form and texture, which are immediately distinguishable.
 The critic Edward Snow wrote that The Milkmaid "is a melody of contrasting textures.
 The pair of hanging baskets provide the key: rough and smooth, hard and soft, woven and molded, curved and angular, open and shut."
-Consider especially the shifting interplay of organic and manufactured forms (the bread and milk against the containers and the table; the wicker basket against the metal one..."
+Consider especially the shifting interplay of organic and manufactured forms (the bread and milk against the containers and the table; the wicker basket against the metal one...").
 In any case, even though there are many different objects in the painting, a sense of benign order reigns throughout.

-The basket, presumably, held bread, the lifeline of any Dutch family.
 Curiously, when Vermeer died he owed the considerable sum of 617 guilders to the baker and occasional painting client, Hendrick van Buyten.
 This debt was probably not unusual for the time.
 After the painter's untimely death, his widow, Catharina Bolnes, turned over two paintings as collateral, a rather generous gesture on the part of the baker.
+Similar pails appear in many Dutch interior paintings of the time although Vermeer's is smaller and more finely decorated than most.

-Althoug Vermeer may have depicted the foot warmer as an incidental slice of daily life, he may have intended to convey some symbolic meaning.
+Although Vermeer may have depicted the foot warmer as an incidental slice of daily life, he may have intended to convey some symbolic meaning.
 In emblematic literature of the day, footwarmers were sometimes associated with a lover's desire for constancy and caring, an idea reinforced by the cupid images on the tiles directly behind it.
 As Walter Liedtke pointed out, it may allude to the maid's inner warmth or even have a sexual implication since the warmth of the coals moved upwards under the skirt towards the lady's private parts.

 "Mignon des Dames" from Sinnepoppen